mre/mre.github.io.v2/_drafts/2017-why-the-hate.md

 Focus on building awesome products and resist the temptation to bash on technologies.

 As long as you feel productive and happy, don't listen to nay-sayers.

+> We always did feel the same
+> We just saw it from a different point
+> Of view
+> Tangled up in blue

+- Bob Dylan